jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 files used for downloading ending with  "*filtered".
 This files were downloaded as above with `wget`

-> Pseudopropionbacterium is generated in a differnet manner due to recent clade
+> Pseudopropionibacterium is generated in a different manner due to recent clade
 > renaming, but the desire to retain common skin taxa which now have new genus
 > names (see [Scholz and Kilian 2016](http://dx.doi.org/10.1099/ijsem.0.001367))

-We convert the FASTA headers to a format suitable for Samtools (given we don't have chromosomes) with `02-scripts.backup/099-fasta_header_replacer.sh <FASTA>`.
+We convert the FASTA headers to a format suitable for `samtools` (given we don't have chromosomes) with `02-scripts.backup/099-fasta_header_replacer.sh <FASTA>`.